 Whatever your app idea, designing it is only the first step.
 You also need a successful app business model.
 Create your app development business plan, build a solid team, and implement an engaging marketing strategy.
 Cover these important steps, and you could be on your way to building the next killer app.

-Your timeline depends on factors like the app’s complexity and your team’s resources.
-Typical time frames can range from 1–3 months to over 10 months.
+• Your timeline depends on factors like the app’s complexity and your team’s resources.
+Typical timeframes can range from 1–3 months to nearly a year.

-Apple’s iPhone iOS (and for iPad, iPadOS) and Google’s Android comprise the world’s dominant app ecosystems.
-Apple’s App Store revenue topped $46 billion in 2018, far above the Google Play Store’s $24.8 billion.
+• Apple’s iPhone iOS (and for iPad, iPadOS) and Google’s Android comprise the world’s dominant app ecosystems.
+Apple’s App Store generates roughly twice as much revenue as Google’s currently does.
 However, Android app revenue is growing faster.
 Unless you have a strong business case for focusing on only one platform, consider developing for both.

-Your app can generate revenue through different monetization models.
-Here are 7 to consider:
+• Your app can generate revenue through different monetization models.
+Here are some options to consider:

 1. Paid app: No free version.